There are different types of storage on the clusters. This is important to understand where to store which type of data.

 See here for a usage example: https://hpc-community.unige.ch/t/local-share-directory-beetween-jobs-on-compute/2893

-Sometimes you need to share files with some colleagues or your research group.
+Sometimes, you may need to share files with colleagues or members of your research group.

 This is a side-effect of the default permissions on Red Hat-based systems without User Private Groups (i.e. when the UID/GID differs, as it is the case on Baobab/Yggdrasil 1) ).